 Phase 3: Employer Engagement

-Employer Engagement of EE is about going out into the community and meeting Employers to see the best way of supporting their clients into Employment.
+Employer Engagement of EE is about going out into the community and meeting Employers to see the best way of supporting you into Employment.
 This can be done in person, on the phone or online but regardless it’s still with the same result in mind.
 Building stronger working links with Employers to support people into work.
 You can find out more about how we approach Employer Engagement here

 Phase 4: Job matching and securing employment